diyoyo/HAQRHelper/README.md

 # How to use it

 Go to `app/build.gradle.kts` and edit the following strings:
-- BASE_URL: your personal url prefix that already populates your QR codes
+- `baseUrl` : your personal url prefix that already populates your QR codes
-- TAG: the suffix that is appended after BASE_URL and before the tag ID
+- `tag` : the suffix that is appended after BASE_URL and before the tag ID
-- HA_URL: the deeplink prefix used by Home Assistant Companion app on Android.
+- `haUrl`: the deeplink prefix used by Home Assistant Companion app on Android.

 The templating makes this the only region in the app folder where you need to modify things.